PurrNet/PurrDocs/guides/steam-setup/connect-with-steam.md

 - Heathen's Toolkit for Steakworks 2025
 - Steam installed and running

 For PurrNet installation instructions please reference the [installation guide](../../getting-started/installation-setup.md).
 If you aren't familiar with Heathen's Toolkit for Steakworks SDK I highly recommend checking it out if you're serious about using Steam—it just makes your life easier.
-If you don't want to use Heathen's, then the script example I show won't be relevant to you, but the majority of this guide will still be helpful.
+If you don't want to use Heathen's, then the script example I show won't work out of the box for you, but the majority of this guide will still be helpful.
 We will install Heathen's Toolkit at the end of this guide to ensure that everyone can follow along until then.

 For reference, my Package Manager looks like the following after PurrNet installation:\
 ![img.png](img.png)

-### Step 1 Create Scene:
+### Step 1 Create the Scene:
 This is a fresh project, so I'm going to start by creating a new scene and putting it in the Assets/Scenes folder.
 I will call this scene "NetworkedSteamScene" and I will delete the "SampleScene" already in the folder:\
 ![img_1.png](img_1.png)

 Open the scene:\
 ![img_2.png](img_2.png)

-### Step 2 Create NetworkManager:
+### Step 2 Create the NetworkManager:
 Right-click anywhere in the Hierarchy and go to PurrNet → NetworkManager:\
 ![img_3.png](img_3.png)

-### Step 3 Configure GameObject:
+### Step 3 Configure the GameObject:
 Click on the newly created PurrNet GameObject and feel free to name it whatever you want; I prefer "NetworkManager":\
 ![img_4.png](img_4.png)